On the convergence rate of a numerical method for the Hunter-Saxton equation: Explicit examples with convergence rates

 \begin{example}[Cosine data] Let $\bar{\mu} \in \M^+(\R)$ with $\bar{\mu}_{\mathrm{sc}} =0$ and

 The exact solution to \eqref{eq:HS} with initial data $(\bar{u}, \bar{\mu})$ experiences wave breaking continuously over the time interval $[\frac{2}{\pi}, \infty)$, and there is only a finite number of characteristics experiencing wave breaking at each time, see \cite[Sec.
-5]{AlphaAlgorithm}.
+5]{AlphaAlgorithm} for further details.
 Despite this, Theorem~\ref{thm:ConvRateu} implies because $\bar{u}_x$ belongs to $C^{0, 1}_c \subset B_2^1$.

 Figure~\ref{fig:testCosine} displays the time evolution for the associated solution (whose expression is implicitly known in Lagrangian coordinates, and one has to numerically invert $y$ to compute the Eulerian expression) when $d\bar{\mu} = \bar{u}_x^2dx$ and $\alpha = \nicefrac{3}{4}$.
 This solution is compared to two numerical approximations, $(u_{\Dx_j}, F_{\Dx_j})$ for $j \in \{c, f\}$ with $\Dx_c$ and $\Dx_f$ as in the previous example.
-Moreover, Table~\ref{tab:EOCCosine} shows the corresponding relative errors and EOCs for $T=\nicefrac{3}{5}$ (before wave breaking) and $T=\nicefrac{6}{5}$ (after wave breaking).
-As opposed to the case of multipeakons, we are far away from machine precision.
-However, one observe that all the EOCs for $T = \nicefrac{3}{5}$, except the very last one, are roughly equal to one which agrees with \eqref{eq:convRateLip}.
-For the last one, errors introduced by numerically inverting $y$ may start to affect the accuracy of the "exact solution" and this influences the EOC.
+Moreover, Table~\ref{tab:EOCCosine} shows the corresponding relative errors and EOCs for $T=\nicefrac{3}{5}$ (before any wave breaking has occurred) and $T=\nicefrac{6}{5}$ (after wave breaking has started to take place).
+The relative errors are approximated with the right-hand side of \eqref{eq:est_u}, but as the Lagrangian solution is only known implicitly, one has to compute a numerical inverse in order to obtain an explicit expression.
+Unfortunately, this introduces an additional error which is limited to 6 digits of accuracy, such that it starts to influence the computed EOCs for $k\geq 6$, because then this error is of the same order of magnitude as the approximation error (due to square root in \eqref{eq:est_u}).
+Yet, one still observes that all the EOCs for $T = \nicefrac{3}{5}$, except the ones for $k \geq 6$, are roughly equal to $1$ which agrees with \eqref{eq:convRateLip}.

 \end{example}